 - bright lights

-estrogen fluctuations during menstruation, pregnancy, or menopause for women
+- hormone changes in women, such as estrogen and progesterone fluctuations during menstruation, pregnancy, or menopause

 - excess stress